 Libs Elliot donation top – finished 2/2019 – Cheryl actually did the quilting and the binding.
 She made me feel good by saying she really liked the quilt.
 I should try the technique using stripes instead of making stripes and see if I feel differently.
 I should do a lot of things.

-English Paper Piecing Project– half hexies – I work on this generally at night in front of the TV, so I made slow but steady progress.
+English Paper Piecing Project– half hexies – I have a big stack of stars ready to sew into the quilt.
 I am still thinking of my friend Faye whenever I work on it.
 She says that I have to think of this as my slow project.

 I still have WIPs.
 Who doesn’t, after all?
 A project in the ‘UFO’ category means I am stalled.
 A nicer way of saying UFO is a WIP.
 The list is a lot shorter and the projects are newer, for the most part.

 Handbag Sampler – this is still the forgotten project.
+It should be on the UFO list.
+Too bad I don’t have one.
 The blocks were teaching samples when I taught a sampler class the time before I started writing the quilt class sampler tutorials.
 I found one block recently, but otherwise I actually don’t know exactly where the blocks are hiding.
 I have an idea and still have to crawl up in the far reaches of my fabric closet soon and see if I can find them.
 I haven’t even found a picture of all the blocks.
 Sad.

-Black and Red quilt – This came about because of two other projects.
+Black and Red quilt – This project is creeping into my mind, so it might be up for work soon.
+The project originally came about because of two other projects.
 I made a whole bunch of bias tape as part of my failed attempt at doing the Mighty Lucky Club a few years ago.
 Another part of the inspiration came from my class with Tina of Little Blue Cottage fame.
 This was going to be for a nephew, but I think it will be for one of my SILs and BILs.
 I have rectangles cut and some bias tape ready.
 My next step is to sew the bias tape to the rectangles like pickup sticks.
 I don’t have any photos of this, so you’ll have to use your imagination.